polkastream/pstr/README.md

 Please get in touch with us at info@polkastream.io or on Polkastream's [Discord server](https://discord.gg/polkastream).

-# Vesting Contract Allocations and Terms (Pending)
+# Vesting Contract Allocations and Terms (PENDING)
 - **10% Seed:** x% of the total allocation is unlocked during the PSTR Token Generation Event (TGE) with a y-month cliff, followed by z months of external and linear (per block) unlock.
 - **10% Private:** x% of the total allocation is unlocked during TGE with a y-month cliff, followed by z months of external and linear unlock.
 - **22% Team and Advisors:** All of the tokens are locked for x days outright, followed by y% of the total allocation unlocking once every z days.